Ujjwal5705/Stock-Prediction-Portal/README.md

   <img align="center" src="https://i.postimg.cc/C1hsPXJR/Screenshot-2025-07-07-at-5-43-33-PM.png" height="200" width="300"><img/>
 </p>

 - **Recurrent neural networks (RNNs) :-** RNNs are such type of neural networks in which sequence of data flow matters.
-It is more sophisticated version of FNNs.
+It is more sophisticated version of FNNs and has built in short-term memory.
 Stock market data is time-series i.e. a particular event is tagged with a time and that flow of data matters.

 <p align="center">
   <img align="center" src="https://i.postimg.cc/cCgW3Dpz/Screenshot-2025-07-07-at-6-02-24-PM.png" height="200" width="300"><img/>
 </p>

+- **Convolutional neural networks (CNNs) :-** CNNs are mostly used for visual data like images and videos.